MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/working-with-self-service-password-reset.md

 -   MIM 2016 Add-ins &amp; Extensions including the SSPR Windows Login integrated client is deployed on the server or on a separate client computer.

 ## Prerequisites
 Configure MIM Sync to Support Password Reset and Account Unlock Functionality.
-For more information, see [Installing the FIM Add-ins nd Extensions](https://technet.microsoft.com/library/ff512688%28v=ws.10%29.aspx), [Installing FIM SSPR](https://technet.microsoft.com/library/hh322891%28v=ws.10%29.aspx), [SSPR Authentication Gates](https://technet.microsoft.com/library/jj134288%28v=ws.10%29.aspx) and [the SSPR Test Lab Guide](https://technet.microsoft.com/library/hh826057%28v=ws.10%29.aspx)
+For more information, see [Installing the FIM Add-ins and Extensions](https://technet.microsoft.com/library/ff512688%28v=ws.10%29.aspx), [Installing FIM SSPR](https://technet.microsoft.com/library/hh322891%28v=ws.10%29.aspx), [SSPR Authentication Gates](https://technet.microsoft.com/library/jj134288%28v=ws.10%29.aspx) and [the SSPR Test Lab Guide](https://technet.microsoft.com/library/hh826057%28v=ws.10%29.aspx)

 In the next section, you will set up your Azure MFA provider in Microsoft Azure Active Directory.
 As part of this, you’ll generate a file that includes the authentication material which MFA requires to be able to contact Azure MFA.
 In order to proceed, you will need an Azure subscription.